 Our children are registered in one of three pastoral ‘Godrevy Groups’.
 We believe that this mixed-age organisation provides a secure setting that supports both the children’s personal, social and emotional as well as their educational development.
 Sometimes we work in Godrevy groups for topic based activities.

-The Porth house group is based in Class 3.
-The class teachers for Porth this year are Mrs. Polglase and Miss Orchard.
+The Porth house group is based in Class 2.
+The class teachers for Porth this year are Mrs. Hollywood and Mrs. Orchard.

 We take our house group name from the Cornish word for beach and cove.
 In Porth the children wear yellow polo shirts to represent the sand on the beach and our emblem is the Grey Seal.
 A colony of Grey Seals can be seen down at Godrevy throughout the year.
 Older children are teamed with younger children in pairs called learning partners.
 We are working hard in Porth this term to earn lots of house points.
 Each week a yellow lighthouse is awarded to someone who has been making extra effort with their behaviour and learning.